followmyutopia/devextreme-documentation/tutorials/10 UI Widgets/04 Add Widget to MVC Project/1 Add a DevExtreme Widget/2 Knockout Approach.md

 To use the Knockout approach, add the *knockout-3.4.0.js* script library to the **Scripts** folder of your project.
-You can find this library in your [DevExtreme package](/Documentation/Guide/Common/DevExtreme_Packages/).
+You can find this library in the DevExtreme zip archive or in the folder where you have installed DevExtreme, which is **C:\Program Files (x86)\DevExpress 16.2\DevExtreme\Sources** by default.

 Reference the Knockout library in the Index view.